 It will, however, show your name, address, Social Security number and details about your debt, including mortgages, credit cards and student loans.

 Employers will be able to see whether you pay your bills on time, how much debt you have, whether your accounts have gone to collections and whether you’ve ever suffered a bankruptcy or foreclosure.

 You can tell prospective employers about your fabulous organizational skills all you want, but late payments will tell them a different story.

-What percentage of employers check credit?
+Do all employers check your credit?

 About 38% of employers do credit checks for certain candidates and positions, but only 14% say they run checks on everybody.
 If your job involves handling money or making big decisions, there’s a much greater chance a company will ask to see your credit history.